jukofyork/qlora-pipe-lite/README.md

 - **Control Adapters**: Learn steering transformations through gradient-based training, making them more forgiving and suitable for "fuzzy" criteria like writing style rather than requiring carefully selected behavioral "axes".
 They can be thought of as having two components: the `A` vectors act as "signed direction detectors" (via dot product), whilst the `B` vectors provide the steering effect.
 Due to the very high dimensionality of the hidden states, multiple Control Adapters are less likely to interfere when combined.

+- **Enhanced expressiveness**: With the new `control_adapter_type` options, Control Adapters can learn constrained matrix structures (symmetric, antisymmetric) that naturally correspond to different types of transformations, making them even more complementary to Control Vectors for achieving full affine transformations.

 ### Mathematical Foundation

 Control Adapters apply multiplicative transformations to the residual stream using a (scaled) rank-decomposed matrix: